nodesign/weioDoc/examples.md

 attach.process(buttonLoop)
 ```

-Next, in **buttonLoop** function, you need to set your input pins and corresponding pin modes with this commands :
+Next, in **buttonLoop** function, you need to set your input pins and corresponding pin modes with this commands:

 ``` python
 pinDown = 24